Popular Social Media Nutrition Myths Debunked

 While powdered greens provide some boost in daily vitamin and mineral intake, save your money and consume the real deal instead.

 A significantly better replacement for a nutritious drink is to make your own refreshing smoothies at home using a blend of frozen fruit and vegetables.
 There are countless recipes online for easy access.
-You can also consult a nutrition professional such as a dietitian to help you put this together.
+You can also consult a nutrition professional such as our Winnipeg dietitian and nutritionist, Nadja, to help you put this together.

 3. Oats are unhealthy